 Direct and Inverse Proportions Questions For Class 8 (Chapter 13)

 A few important direct and inverse questions with solutions for class 8 are given below.
-There are several additional practice questions given below that students can practice once they are completely acquainted with the concepts.
+There are many additional practice questions available so that students can practice them, once they are thoroughly introduced with the concepts.

 Important Direct and Inverse Proportion Questions (With Solutions)

-1. If the increase in time brings about a corresponding decrease in the value of a product.
+1. If the increase in time causes a corresponding decrease in the price of a product.
 Identify the proportionality.

-Here, the increase in time reduces the value of a product.
+As per the given question, the increase in time reduces the price of a product.
 Thus,

-So, the time and the value of the product are inversely proportional.
+Hence, the time and price of the product are inversely proportional.

 2. Identify the variation: “For the increase in speed, the time to cover a fixed distance reduces”.